 - Information and Referral

 Tennessee Services for the Blind and Visually Impaired receives special funding to provide independent living services to older individuals who are blind or visually impaired.
-These services are administered by the agency's 18 Rehabilitation Teachers who direct the efforts of nine Teacher Assistants in working exclusively with individuals who are at least 55 years old.
+These services are administered by the agency’s Rehabilitation Teachers who direct the efforts of Teacher Assistants in working with individuals who are at least 55 years old.
 These assistants provide direct services to individuals on a one-on-one basis and coordinate services which may be available from other agencies and organizations.
 All services are provided under the supervision of a Rehabilitation Teacher.

 To refer an individual to the Rehabilitation Teaching or Independent Living Program or to learn more about program services, contact the office nearest you.